Child Maintenance Group: Basis for calculation

-Once this is factored in, payments are calculated based upon a percentage of the non resident parents income.
+Once this is factored in, payments are calculated based upon a percentage of the non-resident parent's income.

 Methods of payment

 "The CMS includes two service types; ‘Direct Pay’ where payments are arranged and agreed between parents, and ‘Collect & Pay’ where payments are collected and paid to the receiving parent.

 Collect & Pay can be requested by either parent but can only be applied with the agreement of both parents, or if the Secretary of State has deemed the paying parent unlikely to pay.
 The unlikely to pay check is a decision made by a Caseworker for each individual case using their judgement based on their merits."

 Collection fees

 Child maintenance fees are typically based on various factors, including the income of the parents, number of children, and specific guidelines or laws in your jurisdiction.
 You have to pay a fee each time you make or receive a regular child maintenance payment under the "Collect & Pay" Service.
 The fee is: